 Piano design has not changed significantly since about 1890, from a musical standpoint.
 The main area of change has been to the exterior cabinet of the piano.
 Back in 1890 the pianos were very ornate and today they have become more stream lined in appearance.

 This allows us to take quality grand pianos from the last 120 years or so and remanufacture them to new condition.
-The methods of piano remanufacturing used by us were developed by us over a period of 50 years, gleaning knowledge from manufacturers, other piano technicians, available literature, and through our own experience working on various pianos.
-The result is a sound and performance level comparable to the best pianos from the golden era of the piano in the first half of the 1900’s.
+The methods of piano remanufacturing used by us were developed by us over the years since our company was formed in 1956.
+We gleaned knowledge from manufacturers, other piano technicians, available literature, and through our own experience working on various pianos.
+The result is a sound and performance level comparable to the best pianos available today.
+We are able to provide this service at a lesser cost than comparable new pianos.

 We are a small operation geared to hands-on custom work.
 We do not hire cheap labor, we do not cut corners and we use only the highest quality parts available in the world today.
 Piano remanufacturing is a labor-intensive endeavor and therefore, our work is not inexpensive.
 Each piano is examined prior to determining a repair agenda and repair cost for each particular instrument.

 Tuning: Included in the contract is one free follow up tuning and servicing.
 This should take place within two to three months after delivery.
 The piano should be tuned four times in the first year.
 The new wire will continue to stretch and therefore go out of tune much quicker.
 Once the piano stabilizes, it should be tuned at least twice per year.

 Action: The action will settle some during early usage.
 This is caused by the initial compression of the new felts.
 The action will be readjusted at the time of the follow up servicing.
 The action will need periodic adjustments depending on usage.

 Voicing: The new felt hammers were voiced prior to delivery.
 Additional voicing may be done during the follow up servicing.
 The voicing will need adjusting according to usage and your preferences.